PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

     The `EXTERNAL_LB_IP` output displays the IP address of the external load balancer’s forwarding rule.
 The compute resources may take an additional 10 minutes to complete their bootup process.

+    > [!NOTE]
->You can redisplay the outputs at any time by executing `terraform output` inside the build directory.
+    > You can redisplay the outputs at any time by executing `terraform output` inside the build directory.

-## Accessing the VM-Series firewall
+## Access the VM-Series firewall

 To access the VM-Series user interface, a password must be set for the `admin` user.